 In summary, the scheduler places pods on nodes where:

-For more detail about the scheduler's algorithm and the many factors it takes into consideration, see, https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/
+For more detail about the scheduler's algorithm and the many factors it considers, see, https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/.

 Resource requests and limits

 Containers in a Kubernetes system such as Openshift can have resource requests and limits applied to them as described here: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/.
 In summary: